openhab/openhab-addons/bundles/org.openhab.voice.whisperstt/README.md

 On `Windows` the `whisper.dll` file can be placed at in any directory listed at the variable `$env:PATH`, for example `X:\\Windows\System32\`.

-These is sample script for building a device specific whisper.cpp shared library using cmake in debian:
+Here is a sample script for building a device specific whisper.cpp shared library using cmake in debian:

 ```bash
 #!/bin/bash